Dihfahsih1/learn_py/README.md

-# Simple Function - Test Cases
+# Date Function - Test Cases

-The `simple()` function is designed to display the current date, time, and weekday in a specific format.
+The `date()` function is designed to display the current date, time, and weekday in a specific format.
 The following test cases are created to verify the correctness of the function:

 ## Test Case 1: Verify date format
 **Input:** No specific input required.